 Curation activities in turn are crucial for data-intensive research, in particular, historical or longitudinal inquiry, but also for future practices related to social justice, collective memory and identity.
 For example, they are central to the environmental sciences and equally at the heart of understanding social and economic sustainability.
 Yet actual, empirically or historically attested curation practices, involving multiple “actors” such as archivists, data managers, researchers, creatives and communities, and connected with active contexts of knowledge work, data management, memory and meaning-making, are only partially researched and understood.
 In tandem, well-curated, usable, understandable data are essential in exploring our place in the universe, sustaining humanity and the environment, promoting and improving public health, engaging cultural values, enabling future technologies, preserving past and future cultural heritage, and advancing prosperity – key challenges emphasized in the Strategic Research Plan of the University of Toronto.

 The Fellowship is awarded on a yearly basis.
 It can be offered to an academic faculty member (at any level), adjunct instructor, industry professional, graduate student, or postdoctoral fellow.
-Each of the categories is given equal consideration.
-Only one Fellowship will be awarded each year.
+For this year’s Fellowship, we are especially prioritizing graduate students at the Faculty of Information.

 What do Fellows gain from being a fellow?

 - Funding: A stipend of $5,000 CAD.
 This year, we intend to award two Fellowships.

 - Community: The Fellow will be integrated into the intellectual life at the DCI and the Faculty of Information.
 As part of this, the Fellow will be given the opportunity to be significantly involved with the organization of the funded lecture series at the DCI, which brings leading international guest speakers to Toronto.